Approved by Committee on Licensure on November 11, 2024

 Policy

-The American Society of Civil Engineers (ASCE) considers civil engineering faculty members to be an integral part of the civil engineering profession and encourages all to become licensed professional engineers.
+The American Society of Civil Engineers (ASCE) considers civil engineering faculty members to be an integral part of the civil engineering profession and encourages all of them to become licensed professional engineers.

-Further, EAC/ABET and ETAC/ABET accreditation criteria for civil engineering and civil engineering technology programs, respectively, should require that faculty teaching courses that are primarily design in content be qualified to teach the subject matter 1) by virtue of professional licensure, or 2) by education and design experience, or 3) by teaching the course under the direct supervision of a licensed faculty member.
-The EAC/ABET and ETAC/ABET accreditation criteria should require that faculty prepare graduates to understand the importance of professional licensure.
+Further, EAC/ABET and ETAC/ABET accreditation criteria for civil engineering and civil engineering technology programs, respectively, should require that faculty members teaching courses, whose content is primarily design, be qualified in the subject matter by 1) virtue of professional licensure, or 2) by education and design experience, or 3) teaching the course under the direct supervision of a licensed faculty member.
+The EAC/ABET and ETAC/ABET accreditation criteria should require that faculty prepare their students graduates to understand the importance of professional licensure.

 Issue